alarangeiras/split-payments-service/README.md

 ## How to run the project

 - create the .env file, you can use the example provided in the project: `cp .env.example .env`
+- create the .env.test file, you can use the example provided in the project: `cp .env.test.example .env.test`
 - create the external dependencies, you can run the compose file provided in the project: `docker compose up -d`
 - install the local dependencies: `npm ci`
 - run the migrations using the dev environment: `NODE_ENV=dev npm run migration`